metapieman/uk-house-prices/README.md

 The Land Registry updates its data around the end of each month.
 If the data hasn't changed since the above command was last run, nothing will be downloaded.

-### Downloading the Energe Performance Certificate data
+### Downloading the Energy Performance Certificate data

 The UK Department For Communities and Local Government publishes a dataset containing Energy Performance Certificates (see https://epc.opendatacommunities.org/).
 Since EPCs contain area information, it is possible to link this dataset with Land Registry data to obtain per square metre prices for many properties.